juev/awesome-stars/README.md

 ## JavaScript

+- [LibreLingo](https://github.com/kantord/LibreLingo) - 🐢 🌎 📚 an experiment to create a community driven language-learning platform
 - [talk](https://github.com/vasanthv/talk) - A group video call for the web.
 No signups.
 No downloads.
 - [organice](https://github.com/200ok-ch/organice) - An implementation of Org mode without the dependency of Emacs - built for mobile and desktop browsers
 - [bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.